Progressive capitalism: Progressive capitalism and markets

 Stiglitz has clarified that progressive capitalism is not "anti-market," progressive capitalism embraces markets while recognizing the necessity of diverse institutions including government, civil society, and non-profit entities like universities.
 It advocates a balanced approach to economy.
 Progressive capitalism underscores the importance of corporations, small businesses, and profit-making firms, while also advocating for government involvement in regulation and investment.
 The framework advocates for regulation and antitrust measures to ensure competition, countering neoliberal claims that such policies are unnecessary.
-Evidence shows that under progressive capitalism, the financial sector operates more efficiently and competitively, addressing market power issues and outperforming neoliberalism in reducing market abuses and enhancing performance.
+Some analyses suggest that regulatory measures associated with progressive capitalism can address market power and improve competitive performance in financial services.

 Progressive capitalism, as defined by Stiglitz, integrates profit-oriented enterprises with a crucial role for collective action and regulation.
 Unlike the neoliberal belief that markets alone are the solution, progressive capitalism advocates for a balanced approach where the state actively regulates to ensure competition and prevent exploitation.
 This system aims to expand freedoms through well-designed public investments and fair regulations, funded by taxes.
 It also seeks to prevent market distortions from the anti-competitive concentration of power and wealth, which can occur in unfettered capitalism, by promoting competition and implementing redistributive measures.

 The Brandeis-Stiglitz model of progressive capitalism posits that capitalism succeeds when it equally supports capital—through profit linked to investment—and labor—through productivity linked to wages.
 Evidence of this effectiveness includes high economic growth, low unemployment, and reduced inequality.
 This success is achieved by balancing benefits between capital and labor and implementing socially determined redistribution of surplus to address market-produced inequalities.
 A strong entrepreneurial state supports capital with high-risk project financing, infrastructure, and creating new markets, and aiding labor through education, skill training, childcare and housing.

 Neoliberals often claim that improving the economic performance of poor countries hinges solely on adjusting prices, with the expectation that this will lead to broader economic improvements.
 In contrast, progressive capitalism, as championed by David Sainsbury, argues that governments must also play a crucial role in developing essential economic institutions.
 Sainsbury envisions a distinctive role for the state—one that supports and enhances market operations rather than directing or controlling them.
 This "enabling state" approach is designed to complement rather than replace private enterprise.